 Decision making

 No business shall be transacted at any meeting of the Panel unless a quorum is present at the meeting.
-The quorum for a meeting shall be six Members, including no less than appointees from Water Companies, from SLP Customers and from a Developer Customer, each of whom must be entitled to vote at that meeting.
+The quorum for a meeting shall be six Members, including no less than one appointees from NAVs, two from Water Companies, one from SLP Customers and two from a Developer Customer, each of whom must be entitled to vote at that meeting.

 At any meeting of the Panel any matter to be decided shall be put to a vote of Members upon the request of any Member.